Best insurance stocks to invest in 2026

 Allianz (DE:ALV)

-Allianz SE is a German multinational financial services company headquartered in Munich, Germany, specializing in insurance and asset management.
-Founded in 1890 by Wilhelm Finck and Carl Thieme, Allianz has grown to become one of the world's largest insurance and financial services providers with operations in over 70 countries.
-The company operates through four main segments: Property-Casualty, Life/Health, Asset Management, and Corporate and Other, serving millions of customers worldwide.
+Allianz SE is a German multinational financial services company headquartered in Munich, Germany, specializing in global insurance and asset management.
+Founded in 1890 by Wilhelm Finck and Carl Thieme, Allianz has grown into one of the world's largest insurance providers with operations spanning countries.
+The company operates through Property-Casualty, Life/Health, Asset Management, and Corporate segments serving millions of individual customers worldwide across diverse markets.

 Allianz financial statements